JAlexandra7/ARIMA-Energy-Price-Forecaster/README.md

 The TradingDate variable was a date object ranging from 2017-01-01 to 2017-12-31.

-The TradingPeriod variable gives the 30 minute interval where electricity was bought and sold.
+The TradingPeriod variable gives the 30 minute intervals where electricity was bought and sold.
 It was numerical.

 The PointOfConnection variable was an ordinal categorical variable, it gives the grid location where electricty is entering (or exiting) a network.
 I’m only forecasting with the ABY0111 point of connection.